grate-driver/grate/Assembler-syntax.md

 	- dis - interpolation disable
 - tramN.swizzle - the TRAM row N, where N is 0..15 and destination components swizzle is "xyzw"
 - exportM - the exported vertex register M, where M is 0..15
+- z - optional modifier, used to pass .z component to the fragment program (select VEC4.x = VEC4.z)

 Example: